 Kyphoplasty is a revolutionary treatment for osteoporotic vertebral compression fractures.
 It quickly relieves the sufferer from this painful condition.
-By allowing the patient to return to an active lifestyle, it reduces the sequelae of prolonged immobilization, such as bedsores, pneumonia, urinary track infections, and generalized deconditioning.
+Allowing the patient to return to an active lifestyle, reduces the sequelae of prolonged immobilization, such as bedsores, pneumonia, urinary tract infections, and generalized deconditioning.
 Kyphoplasty is “minimally invasive”, meaning that the incisions used are only 5 millimeters in length.
-Many patients can go home the same day as the procedure.
-During this procedure a small incision is made and a needle is placed into the fractured vertebral body.
+Many patients can go home on the same day as the procedure.
+During this procedure, a small incision is made and a needle is placed into the fractured vertebral body.
 A balloon is then placed into the bone and inflated.
-The balloon is removed and bone cement of “glue” is injected into the bone to stabilize and buttress it.
-Most Patient’s experience immediate relief of their pain.
+The balloon is removed and bone cement or “glue” is injected into the bone to stabilize and buttress it.
+Most patients experience immediate relief from their pain.

 Artificial Disc Replacement

-Dr. Pollard trained at one of only five centers given approval by the Food & Drug Administration to implant artificial discs.
 In this procedure, a painful disc is completely excised and replaced with a metal and polyethylene disc.
 The same technology used to manufacture artificial knees and hips was used to develop this prosthesis.
 It is hoped that by preserving motion in the spine, these implants will protect the remainder of the spine from degenerative arthritis (degenerative disc disease).
-Dr. Pollard performs both cervical (neck) and lumbar (back) total disc arthroplasty.
+We perform both cervical (neck) and lumbar (back) total disc arthroplasty.